Configuration Manager Requirements

 File System Permissions

-• The service account and all users who use Application Manager integration client interface must have administrative access to the server where the client will be installed, or at least these permissions:
+The service account and all users who use the Application Manager integration client interface require:

-• Full Control to HKEY_LOCAL_MACHINE\SOFTWARE\Recast Software\Agent registry key
+• Full access to the HKEY_LOCAL_MACHINE\SOFTWARE\Recast Software\Agent Windows registry key

 • Modify permissions in the %ProgramData%\Recast Software folder and all its subfolders